ANMAC helps protect the health and safety of the Australian Community through our roles as:

 - the reason you are appealing.

 Determination letters are valid for 2 years from the date of issue.
-To have a valid Letter of Determination past this date you will need to apply for a new assessment if your letter has expired.
+This date cannot be extended.
+You will need to apply for a new assessment if your letter has expired.

 ANMAC can re-issue your letter only if it is valid for more than 3 months (12 weeks) from the date of request.
 ANMAC will only re-issue your letter to add work experience or change an ANZSCO code.

 The validity period of your letter is not extended if you apply for a re-issue.